1912 China typhoon

 The 1912 China Typhoon was an extremely deadly tropical cyclone that devastated the coast of China on August 29, 1912.
-It formed in the Philippine Sea, before making its way to the China.
+It formed in the Philippine Sea, before making its way to China.
 The typhoon brought strong winds and substantial amounts of rain.
 Heavy flooding along rivers were reported in Zhejiang, resulting in 50,000–220,000 fatalities.
 It is one of the deadliest recorded typhoons in history.